Long-time estimates for heat flows on ALE manifolds: Introduction

 For the Laplace-Beltrami operator on functions, the following simple special case of Theorem \ref{thm : better derivative estimates introduction} follows:

-\begin{cor}[Improved derivative estimates for the heat kernel on functions] Consider the operator $d + d^*$ on scalar valued functions on $M$ and let $\Delta := (d + d^*)^2$ be the Laplace-Beltrami operator.
+\begin{cor}[Improved derivative estimates for the heat kernel on functions] Let $(M,g)$ be an ALE manifold and $\Delta$ be its Laplace Beltrami operator acting on functions.
 Assume that there is an $l \in \N_0$, such that if $u \in o(r^l)$ and $\Delta u$ is constant, then $u$ is constant (and thus $\Delta u = 0$).
 Then $e^{-t\Delta}$ satisfies weak derivative estimates of degree $l$. \end{cor}

-In \cite{CCH06}, the authors studied the Riesz transform on AE manifolds.
-Due to boundedness of the Riesz transform they show that
+In \cite{CCH06}, the authors studied the Riesz transform on AE manifolds and show that it is bounded on $L^p$ if $p<n$.
+As a consequence of this result (c.f.\ also the discussion in Subsection \ref{sec: Riesz} below),

 for $p\in (1,n)$.
-On the other hand, if the manifold has more than one end, this estimate does not hold for $p\geq n$ due to unboundedness of the Riesz transform (c.f also \cite{ACDH}*{Thm.\ 1.3}).
-It is also explained in \cite{CCH06} that the problem is caused by nonconstant bounded harmonic functions on the manifold.
-Our Theorem \ref{thm : better derivative estimates introduction} is a significant generalization of these results.
+On the other hand, if the manifold has more than one end, they show unboundedness of the Riesz transform for $p\geq n$ which is due to the existence of non-constant bounded harmonic functions on the manifold.
+Thus, they are not able to establish this estimate for $p\geq n$.